-Changes in our eyes as we grow older often affect our vision.
+As we grow older, changes in our eyes often affect our vision.

 Vision can become blurry and depth and distance may become more difficult to judge.
 Our eyes become more sensitive to glare, slower to adjust to light, or less able to make a distinction between similar colors.
 We can also develop eye disorders such as cataracts, glaucoma or macular degeneration which can gradually change our vision.
 Even small changes to our vision can increase our risk of falling.

-Here are a number of ways that you can look after your vision and reduce your risk of falling.
+Look after your vision and reduce your risk of falling:

-Eat well – A well balanced diet high in eggs, fish and dark green, orange and yellow vegetables.
-These foods contain carotenoids, antioxidants and omega-3 fatty acids which are good for your vision.
+- Eat well – A well balanced diet high in eggs, fish and dark green, orange and yellow vegetables.
+These foods contain carotenoids, antioxidants and omega-3 fatty acids which are good for your vision; and

 For more information on vision contact:

 - Focus on Falls at (204) 788-8073

 - Health Links – Info Santé at (204) 788-8200